aisingapore/TagUI/README.md

 # TA.Gui
-TA.Gui is a tool for non-developers and business users to automate web apps ~ http://tebel.org
+TA.Gui is a general purpose tool for automating web interactions ~ http://tebel.org

 ![Sample Automation Flow](https://raw.githubusercontent.com/tebelorg/TA.Dump/master/tagui_flow.gif)

-A sample automation flow to automate mass account registrations in 30 seconds - 1. recording sequence of steps, 2. editing to wait for a few seconds, 3. playing the automation flow (skip submission step in order not to spam)
+A sample automation flow to automate mass account registrations in 30 seconds - 1. recording sequence of steps, 2. editing to wait for a few seconds, 3. playing the automation flow (csv datatables supported for datasets)

 # Why This
-Automate repetitive parts of your work - use cases include data acquisition, process and test automations of web apps.
+Automate your repetitive or time-critical tasks - use cases include process automation, data acquisition and testing of web apps.
 TA.Gui is open-source software released under MIT license, that means you can freely use, modify or share it.

 ### FEATURES
 - natural language with JavaScript support
 - Chrome extension for recording steps
-- support repositories and datatables
+- object repositories and datatables
 - auto-wait XPath/CSS element selector
 - live mode to try steps or code in real-time
 - run by schedule, command line, REST API
 - support outgoing API calls to webservices

 ### HOW IT WORKS
 TA.Gui converts your intentions in simple natural language into lines of working JavaScript code for CasperJS, PhantomJS & SlimerJS to cast their web automation magic.
 For example, TA.Gui will instantly convert the automation flow below into 100+ lines of JavaScript code and perform the steps to download a Typeform report automatically.

 ```
 https://www.typeform.com